qcode-software/qcode-tcl/doc/filters.md

 If both of these conditions are met then the relevant data for the request is validated against the data model.
 If a [custom validation handler] exists for the request then that is called.

-If anything failed validation then the [JSON response] is returned to the client otherwise the server continues normal execution.
+If anything failed validation then the [JSON response] is returned to the client otherwise the server continues normal execution and eventually the registered request handler will be called with all of its arguments having been validated.

 ### Usage